George Caragonne

 George Caragonne (September 16, 1965 – July 20, 1995) was an American comic book writer and editor, most notable for being co-founder of Penthouse Comix magazine.

-He died by suicide on July 20, 1995, by jumping off the 45th floor of the interior atrium of the Marriott Marquis Hotel in Times Square.
+He died on July 20, 1995.
+The cause of death was suicide.

 Early life

 George Caragonne was born in San Antonio, Texas, the only male child born to Alexander Caragonne (author/architect) and Alice Caragonne.
 He has a sibling and a niece named Alice Caragonne, who was born February 4, 1994.

 Career

 George Caragonne's career in comics began when he sent an unsolicited submission to Marvel Comics in 1984.
 He eventually trained under the guidance of Editor-in-Chief Jim Shooter.

 Caragonne wrote primarily for Marvel Comics and their subsidiary Star Comics, throughout the latter half of the 1980s.
 Titles he wrote included Masters of the Universe, Planet Terry, and Star Brand.
 He also worked in the animation field.

 In 1988, after hearing that former Marvel editor-in-chief Jim Shooter was forming Valiant Comics, Caragonne drove from California to New York, and, unannounced, knocked on Shooter's door to offer his services.
 Caragonne agreed to do work for Valiant, all while holding a full-time job.
 After Valiant was established, Caragonne wrote such titles as Captain N, The Legend of Zelda, and Punch-Out!!.

 After leaving Valiant, Caragonne wrote a few freelance stories for Marvel, including a short Silver Surfer story for a custom comic produced for Charleston Chew, and a short backup tale for a Fantastic Four Annual #25 (1992).

 Around this time Caragonne created a comics packaging studio called Constant Developments, Inc. (CDI).
 CDI optioned the rights to produce new comics featuring the 1960s superhero team T.H.U.N.D.E.R.
 Agents (from John Carbonaro, then the rights-holder).
 An acquaintance introduced Caragonne to Penthouse magazine publisher Bob Guccione, whom Caragonne tried to interest in publishing T.H.U.N.D.E.R.
 Agents.
 Guccione instead hired Caragonne to create soft-core erotica comic sections for Penthouse magazine.